vafanassieff/minishell/README.md

-# minishell
+# Minishell

-Create a simple shell @42
+A simple shell written in C